FrancescoCorbosiero/go-docker-manager/README.md

     make dock CONTAINER="webserver" TEMPLATE="traefik"
     ```

     It should run the Go app inherent to *docking* process (create configuration file and run).

 ## Host new container from web UI

 ...

-## Setup on VPS
+## First time setup on VPS

 ### Allow GitHub